AnderssonDennis/docker-idea-ALJD/README.md

 Refer to the documentation about the container you are using (MySQL, MariaDB, MongoDB etc) for how to start the db server on a particular port!

 **Important!** If the server/service needs a command line argument rather than an environment variable to set the port it is starting on -  refter to the Docker documentation on how to read environment variables in your Dockerfile and pass them along as comman line arguments in your start CMD!

+#### Dockerfiles and how the commands work

+In our dockerfiles we have different commands for how we want to run our image.
+Down below is a brief explanation.

+Country-info dockerfile

+CMD rm -r /var/www/html \
+  && ln -s $(pwd) /var/www/html \
+  && sed -i "s/80/$PORT/" /etc/apache2/sites-enabled/000-default.conf \
+  && sed -i "s/80/$PORT/" /etc/apache2/ports.conf \
+  && apache2-foreground

+  These commands deletes the Apache root folder /var/www/html, creates a symbolic link pointing towards our work dir, replaces port 80 to our own in the Apache config files and then runs Apache.